 Meditation helps us gain a better understanding of ourselves

 Practicing meditation can make us understand ourselves to a greater degree.
 Meditation helps us restore our connection with our own feelings and senses… our mind, body, and how we see ourselves.
 Through meditation, we gain control, composure, and contentment… accepting who we are, what we do, and what we’re going through, without allowing trivial and petty matters affect us.

 By practicing meditation, we learn how to achieve a clear mind.
 Having a clear mind keeps the creative juices flowing and keeps our brains healthy.
 It helps us focus on more important things and it assists us in being more productive and creative.
 While others seek inspiration through taking walks on the beach, listening to soulful music, or drinking a cup of hot beverage, meditating before engaging in a creative or intellectual pursuit (ie. writing, studying, drawing, etc.) can do you a good turn.

 It gives us the feeling of inner peace and restfulness

 It is a universal fact that meditation can bring us to a state of inner peace and tranquility.
-Having a lot on our plates, with all the work, chores, and bunch of deadlines, we could all use a breather.
+Having a lot on our plates, with all the work, chores, and a bunch of deadlines, we could all use a breather.
 Working 40 hours a week is a given, and sometimes we feel that we don’t have any choice… But always remember that we can change the way we perceive things — and that makes a huge difference!
-A couple hours of meditation can help us unearth the inner peace we’ve always needed.
+A couple of hours of meditation can help us unearth the inner peace we’ve always needed.
 Meditation has the power to breathe new life into our soul.